Bahrain prepares for reconciliation talks

-DUBAI (Reuters) - Bahrain on Wednesday asked pro-democracy opposition parties to nominate delegates for talks to try to break nearly two years of political deadlock in the Gulf Arab state.
+DUBAI (Reuters) - Bahrain on Wednesday asked pro-democracy opposition parties to nominate delegates to prepare for talks to try to break nearly two years of political deadlock in the Gulf Arab state.

-The island state, base for the U.S. Navy’s Fifth Fleet, has been in turmoil since protests erupted in 2011 led by majority Shi‘ite Muslims demanding an end to the Sunni-led monarchy’s political domination and full powers for parliament.
+The small island state has been in turmoil since protests erupted in early 2011 led by majority Shi‘ite Muslims demanding an end to the Sunni-led monarchy’s political domination and full powers for parliament.

-Thirty-five people died during the unrest and two months of martial law that followed, but the opposition puts that number at more than 80.
-The government rejects the figures and has accused opposition groups of being linked to Shi‘ite power Iran.
+Thirty-five people died during the unrest and two months of martial law that followed, but the opposition says that number has risen to more than 80.
+The government rejects the figures.

+A key ally of Washington, Bahrain is the base for the U.S. Navy’s Fifth Fleet and has accused opposition groups of being linked to Shi‘ite Muslim power Iran.

 Khalil al-Marzouq, a leader of the main opposition bloc Wefaq, said the Justice Ministry’s director general had contacted him and asked the opposition to nominate six representatives for the talks.